dhrwrites/dhrwrites.github.io/_posts/2019-11-11-RogueWriter.md

 ---
 layout: post
-title: RogueWriter: A DIY distraction-free writing device
+title: RogueWriter, A DIY distraction-free writing device
 ---

 It's a writer's dream.
 Or maybe it's just an obsession.